sst/sst/www/docs/learn/git-push-to-deploy.md

 title: Git Push to Deploy
 ---

 It's a good idea to create a CI/CD pipeline to deploy your SST apps to production.
-Here are a couple of ways to do so.
+It allows you to work together with your team.
+There are a couple of ways to do so.

 ## Seed (Recommended)

 The easiest way to deploy SST to production is to use [Seed](https://seed.run).
 Seed is a fully-managed CI/CD pipeline for serverless apps on AWS.
-It was built by the creators of SST.
+It's built by the creators of SST.

 There are a couple of other reasons why Seed is a good fit for SST apps.

-1. Speed
+1. **Speed**

-   It's the fastest way to deploy CDK apps.
+   It's the fastest way to deploy SST apps.
 Seed automatically caches dependencies to speed up your builds.

-2. Free
+2. **Free**

    Seed also directly plugs into the SST deployment process.
 So when an SST app is waiting for CloudFormation to update your stacks, Seed pauses the build process and does this asynchronously.
 This allows Seed to make SST deployments very efficient and offer it to you for free!

-#### Getting started
+### Getting started

 If you haven’t already done so, push your SST app to a Git provider of your choice: [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), or [BitBucket](https://bitbucket.org/).
 Your repository can be private or public.

-Then, follow these steps in the Seed docs to [Add your SST app](https://seed.run/docs/adding-a-cdk-app#advantages-of-cdk-and-sst-on-seed).
+Then, follow these steps in the Seed docs to [add your SST app](https://seed.run/docs/adding-a-cdk-app#advantages-of-cdk-and-sst-on-seed).

-#### Pull Request workflow
+### Pull Request workflow

-By enabling the [Pull Request workflow](https://seed.run/docs/working-with-pull-requests), when a PR is opened, Seed will build, test, and deploy the pull request commits automatically into a new stage.
+By enabling the [Pull Request workflow](https://seed.run/docs/working-with-pull-requests), when a PR is opened, Seed will build, test, and deploy the pull request commits automatically to a new stage.
 The new pull request stage will be an independent clone of your production environment.

 Using the PR workflow allows you to share deployment previews with your team.
-This, in addition to doing code reviews allows you to have a consistent process around how code gets pushed to production.
+This, in addition to doing code reviews allows you to have a consistent process around how changes get pushed to production.

 ## Other providers